CSA-OCP-GER/azure-developer-college/day4/challenges/challenge-3.md

 ![Azure Pipelines](./images/pipelines.svg)

 ## Here is what you will learn
+- Create a Service Connection to deploy Azure resources
 - Create a CI build to create and version your deployment artifacts
 - Create a CD build to deploy your artifacts to Azure